Board of Directors

-Additionally, she is a former chair and director of the Alaska Humanities Forum and an ex-officio director and former chair of the Anchorage Economic Development Corporation.
-She serves on the community advisory board of Alaska Airlines and is a member of the Defense Orientation Conference Association and a JBER Honorary Commander.
+Additionally, she is a former chair and director of the Alaska Humanities Forum and the Anchorage Economic Development Corporation.
+She serves on the Alaska community advisory board of Alaska Airlines and is a member of the Defense Orientation Conference Association and a JBER Honorary Commander.

 University of Alaska

-The University of Alaska Board of Regents selected Pat Pitney to serve as the university system’s 17th president on Feb.
+The University of Alaska Board of Regents appointed Pat Pitney as the university system’s 17th president on Feb.
 25, 2022.
 She served as interim president since Aug.1, 2020.

 Previously Pitney served as the state’s Director of the Division of Legislative Finance.
-She was the former Vice Chancellor of Administration, University of Alaska Fairbanks and worked at University of Alaska statewide for 17 years.
+She was the former Vice Chancellor of Administration, University of Alaska Fairbanks and worked at UA Statewide for 17 years.
 In all, Pitney spent 23 years with the University of Alaska before leaving to serve as the State Budget Director in the administration of former Governor Bill Walker.
-Pitney is expected to serve as interim president for a minimum of a year or up to 18 months or until the appointment of a president, whichever comes first.

 Pitney moved to Fairbanks in 1987 from Billings, Montana.
 She earned her MBA from UAF and an engineering physics degree from Murray State University (Kentucky).
-She has three adult children and two grandchildren.
-All three of her children are UA graduates, with degrees from University of Alaska Fairbanks, University of Alaska Anchorage and University of Alaska Southeast.
+She has three adult children and three grandchildren.
+All three of her children are UA graduates, with degrees from UAF, UAA and UAS.

 Before moving to Alaska, she was a member of the 1984 U.S. Olympic Team and won a gold medal in women’s air rifle.